SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline DataMiner System.md

 ### Elements page and Services page

 On these pages, elements and Services can be configured to be monitored.
-Alarms of configured elements and Services can be requested to be shown on the page button pages.There are page buttons to list an overview of all elements/Services in the cluster.
+Alarms of configured elements and Services can be requested to be shown on the page button pages.
+There are page buttons to list an overview of all elements/Services in the cluster.

 ### Redundancy Groups

-Redundancy groups can be configured to be monitored by the driver.Monitored Redundancy groups will list virtual elements and Included elements.
+Redundancy groups can be configured to be monitored by the driver.
+Monitored Redundancy groups will list virtual elements and Included elements.

 There is an overview table with all redundancy groups on the page button page.